netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 Also, as any Network Engineer / IT Pro looking to expand their skill set knows, Automation is becoming critical for managing modern networks, so by adding some Ansible knowledge to your armory, you will stay ahead of the game!

 ## Get Hands On
-If you'd like to follow along with the examples used in this course, used in this course, it's super easy to do, and you have a few options:
+If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options:
 1. Sign up for the NetBox Cloud [FREE Plan](https://netboxlabs.com/free-netbox-cloud/) - All the power and flexibility of NetBox - with the security, reliability, and management covered by NetBox Labs - for free.
 2. Run NetBox as a container with [NetBox Docker](https://github.com/netbox-community/netbox-docker)
 3. Follow the [official documentation](https://netboxlabs.com/docs/netbox/en/stable/installation/) and do a full installation of all the NetBox components.
 These instructions have been tested on Ubuntu and CentOS Linux.
 4. Use the public [demo instance](https://demo.netbox.dev/) of NetBox

 The software versions used in the video for this module are:
 - `NetBox v4.1.6`
-- `Python v3.8.9`
+- `Python v3.12`
-- `ansible-core v2.13.4`
+- `ansible v11.0.0`
 - `ansible package v6.4.0`
-- `pynetbox v6.6.2`
+- `pynetbox v7.4.1`

 ## Installing Ansible
 Ansible runs on Linux based systems, and is installed as a Python package.
 Follow these [steps](https://github.com/netbox-community/netbox-zero-to-hero/blob/main/ansible/readme.md) to set up Ansible on your own system - it takes less than 5 minutes!